Tk46291/Mediawiki/README.md

 Automate Mediawiki App Deployment using Cloudformation Template with AWS Cli.
 I have used the AWS linux AMI and installed the Apacahe2 and PHP along with the Mediawiki configuration setup.
 Launched the AWS RDS for Mysql dB as a backend database.
+We also can use AWS marketplace subscription of mediawiki packaged ami for the application setup

 Deployment involves:
 1. CFN Template